Textalk/websocket-php/tests/README.md

 ## Test strategy

-The unit tests rely on overloading certain socket and stream functions in PHP.
-The method parametres and returns are perofrmed as "scripts", defined as JSON files.
+Test set up overloads various stream and socket functions, and use "scripts" to define and mock input/output of these functions.

-This set up is somewhat complex, but allow testing without actual servers and streams active.
+This set up negates the dependency on running servers, and allow testing various errors that might occur.
-It is also possible to mock various failures and unexpected results.